LogtalkDotOrg/logtalk3/examples/localizations/NOTES.md

 conditional compilation directives.
 But we load them all in this example.
 The selected language can be represented in several ways.
 Here we use a single object parameter.
-Another alternative would be to use any mechanism for setting the default language (e.g. a simple global fact).
+Another alternative would be to use any mechanism for setting the default language (e.g., a simple global fact).
 The main point is that an application core logic should be decoupled from the natural language used when interacting with the user.
 Customizing the application for another natural language should ideally be as simple as